 The health effects of chromium and its forms are varied because each form has a different toxicity.

-Chromium (VI) and its compounds are listed as carcinogens in the Thirteenth Report on Carcinogens published by the National Toxicology Program because they have been known to cause cancer.
-Long-term exposure to chromium (VI) in workplace air has been associated with lung cancer.
+Chromium (VI) and its compounds are listed as human carcinogens in the Fourteenth Report on Carcinogens published by the National Toxicology Program because they have been known to increase rates of lung cancer.

 Accidental or intentional swallowing of large amounts of chromium (VI) can cause death, kidney and liver damage, and ulcers.
 Swallowing small amounts of chromium (VI) can cause unconsciousness, convulsions, vomiting, diarrhea, dizziness, and abdominal pain.
 Breathing high levels of chromium (VI) can irritate the nose and cause nosebleeds, ulcers, holes in the nasal septum, and asthma attacks.
 Skin contact with chromium (VI) compounds can cause skin ulcers or skin allergies.